mercadopago/sdk-java/README.md

 be disregarded.
 The guidelines are in place to make all of our lives easier and make contribution a consistent process for everyone.

+### Patches to version 1.x.x

+Since the release of version 2.0.0, version 1 is deprecated and will not be receiving new features, only bug fixes.
+If you need to submit PRs for that version, please do so by using `develop-v1` as your base branch.

 ## ❤️ Support

 If you require technical support, please contact our support team at our developers